rchui/laminar/docs/source/layers/scaling_out.md

 >>> 5 3 "b"
 ```

+`laminar` infers that the `ForEach` is iterating over two sharded attributes.
+It generates the cartesian product of each attribute and launches a `ForEach` task to handle each resulting fork.

 ## ForEach Joins

 A `ForEach` layer does not need a special join step in order to merge branch values back together.
 A `ForEach` layer used as an input for a downstream layer will have attributes that follow the same rules as if it was created using `Layer.shard()` by returning an `Accessor` mapped to each `ForEach` task.